 By including virtual reality in their training programs, companies can achieve multiple benefits by resolving the major problems related to practical training.

 We should mention this as one of the significant benefits of training in virtual reality.
 A professionally built VR training application may recreate the actual oil rig environment except for one thing – the hazards associated with the job.
-The trainees can master their skills without being exposed to any risks both to themselves and to the equipment.
+In virtual reality, the trainees can master their skills without being exposed to any risks both to themselves and to the equipment.

 Moreover, the training developers can reconstruct hazardous situations in virtual reality to train prompt response, communication, and be working under stress.